ForgeGit/ignite_wotlk/README.md

 #### **Tl,dr:**

 TTW Mages are disproportionally affected by ignite munching when compared to FFB mages.
-On nearly ~50% of all fights, your ignite damage will be doing less than expected.
+On ~50% of all fights, your ignite damage will be doing less damage than expected.

 ### Part 1 - The ignite formula